beksinska/cv_improvement_tool/README.md

 <img width="638" alt="Image" src="https://github.com/user-attachments/assets/f0216516-901b-4470-a536-7353c3bef4a5" />

-9. **BUILD** Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!) => to be merged with 7!
+9. **BUILD**: Management with any Build System as Ant, Maven, Gradle, etc. (only Travis is perhaps not enough) Do e.g. generate Docs, call tests, etc. (it could also be disconnected from the project just to learn a build tool!) => to be merged with 7!

 For build management I decided to use Parcel because it has a good documentation.
 I created a small web application to test it.
 First I created src directory, added my index.html file there and ran npx parcel src/index.html.
 Then I added scripts to package.json file.